 For many, East Boston is synonymous with Logan International Airport, New England’s largest and the nation’s 19th busiest airport, with approximately 33 million passengers annually.
-But with its prime waterfront property, this working-class enclave has some of the most breathtaking views of Boston Harbor and the city’s skyline found anywhere.
+But with its prime waterfront property, this working-class enclave has some of the most breathtaking views of Boston Harbor and the city’s skyline to be found.

-Established in 1836, the neighborhood was created using landfill to connect five islands in Boston Harbor.
+Established in 1836, the neighborhood was created using landfill to connect five Boston Harbor islands.
 The waterfront location made it a center for shipbuilding and other marine industries—a legacy that continues today.

 Long a home to various immigrant groups, East Boston offers a wide range of restaurants and cuisines as well as recreational activities.
 Canadians settled here in the 1840s, followed by the Irish in the 1850s.
 Russian and Eastern European Jews were the next to arrive, and Italian immigrants came at the beginning of the 20th century.
 Today, it’s home to a mix of people of Italian and Irish descent and newly arrived Central and South American and Southeast Asian immigrants.
 The neighborhood’s many ethnic stores and restaurants reflect the tastes and traditions of its diverse residents.